 Where did Content Strategy come from?

 Background: a quick history of Content Strategy

 One of the first people to write about Content Strategy was Ann Rockley.
 Her book Managing Enterprise Content: A Unified Content Strategy, the first edition of which appeared in 2002, describes how organizations should take a holistic, enterprise-wide approach to planning and delivering their content.
-(It’s worth noting that, while Rockley and her co-authors published this groundbreaking book in ’02, she’d been practicing Content Strategy within the world of technical communication since the ’90s at least.)
+(It’s worth noting that, while Rockley and her co-authors published this groundbreaking book in ’02, she’d be practicing Content Strategy within the world of technical communication since the ’90s at least.)